regular-ui/regular-ui/README.md

 ## Contributing

-See the [contributing guidelines](https://github.com/regular-ui/regular-ui/blob/next/CONTRIBUTING.md) for details.
+See the [Contributing Guidelines](https://github.com/regular-ui/regular-ui/blob/next/CONTRIBUTING.md) for details.

 ## Copyright and License